 Obviously, the curriculum offer is vital.
 Students are able to choose from a range of academic and vocational qualifications.
-There are different pathways to follow and in the region of 18 A Level and seven Level 3 vocational courses are offered.
+There are different pathways to follow and in the region of 20 A Level and six Level 3 vocational courses are offered.
 The minimum entry requirements for each pathway and those required to study each subject are contained within the prospectus pack.
 Unlike many post-16 providers, we do allow students to choose a combination of A Level and vocational courses.

 Students leave Formby High School with excellent results in A Level and vocational courses and this happens for a number of reasons.
 Firstly, they receive high quality teaching in all subjects.
 In addition, they are set challenging targets and are rigorously monitored against these targets.
 Where concerns exist about progress, the pastoral team, led by the Assistant Headteacher (Director of Learning Years 11 to 13) and the Sixth Form Progress Leaders, work closely with students to provide the necessary support to get them back on track.
 Finally, a comprehensive programme of careers advice is delivered to all students to enable them to make the right choices regarding post-18 progression.
 Students applying to university are guided through the UCAS application process and those who wish to follow alternative pathways, including employment or higher apprenticeship, also receive appropriate advice.

 The school is proud of its A Level and BTEC results which have, for many years, been amongst the best in the region.
 The fantastic results are testament to the hard-working nature of the students, commitment of their teachers and excellent relationships that underpin the success of the school.
 Each year, a significant number of students progress to the country’s best universities to pursue a variety of courses from Medicine to Mathematics and Engineering to English Literature.
 In recent years we have also seen several students secure impressive apprenticeships with major corporations.